 LSJI is a countywide tuition-based program designed to educate and motivate community members interested in developing their professional leadership skills and to facilitate their learning about issues affecting San Juan County.
-On April 30, 2004, a handful of civic-minded islanders gathered to found a program that would increase our community’s ability to govern itself as it respond to 21st century opportunities and challenges.
+On April 30, 2004, a handful of civic-minded islanders gathered to found a program that would increase our community’s ability to govern itself as it responds to 21st-century opportunities and challenges.
 Modeling the course after leadership programs offered throughout the country, the founders established Leadership San Juan Islands with the ambitious goal of ensuring that “the future of the islands will be decided in the islands.”
-Now, more than ever, local leadership and self-sufficiency is important to the health and sustainability of our island communities.

-The 12 graduates have completed a professional development program comprising 11 days (including four on Zoom) across Orcas, Lopez, and San Juan Islands, studying the government, ecology, economics, arts, history, and social services of the Islands.
-Students have further developed their leadership and public speaking skills, and have delved into some of the important issues facing our island archipelago.
-Students have also earned course credit through an important partnership with Skagit Valley College.
+Each year, a cohort of about 15 graduates completes a professional development program comprising 11 days across Orcas, Lopez, and San Juan Islands, studying the government, ecology, economics, arts, history, and social services of the Islands.
+Students develop their leadership and public speaking skills and delve into some of the important issues facing our island archipelago.
+Students also earn course credit with Skagit Valley College.

 For more information about how to get involved with LSJI, visit www.lsji.org.